Hotels4Teams

 Which hotels near Andrew Rypien Sports Complex are good for families?

 Several hotels near Andrew Rypien Sports Complex are well-suited for families.
-Days Inn & Suites by Wyndham Spokane (3.1 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Oxford Suites Downtown Spokane (4.13 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Courtyard by Marriott Spokane Downtown at the Convention Ctr (4.15 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+Days Inn & Suites by Wyndham Spokane (3.1 mi, from $88/night), Oxford Suites Downtown Spokane (4.13 mi, from $216/night), and Courtyard by Marriott Spokane Downtown at the Convention Ctr (4.15 mi, from $176/night) all offer suites, connecting rooms, a pool, complimentary breakfast, and on-site laundry.

 Which hotels near Andrew Rypien Sports Complex are good for team or group travel?

 Several hotels near Andrew Rypien Sports Complex accommodate team and group travel.
-Days Inn & Suites by Wyndham Spokane (3.1 mi) offers bus or oversized vehicle parking, complimentary breakfast, and on-site laundry.
-Oxford Suites Downtown Spokane (4.13 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Courtyard by Marriott Spokane Downtown at the Convention Ctr (4.15 mi) offers meeting space, complimentary breakfast, and on-site laundry.
+Days Inn & Suites by Wyndham Spokane (3.1 mi, from $88/night), Oxford Suites Downtown Spokane (4.13 mi, from $216/night), and Courtyard by Marriott Spokane Downtown at the Convention Ctr (4.15 mi, from $176/night) all offer complimentary breakfast and on-site laundry.
+Days Inn & Suites by Wyndham Spokane also has bus or oversized vehicle parking.
+Oxford Suites Downtown Spokane also has meeting space.
+Courtyard by Marriott Spokane Downtown at the Convention Ctr also has meeting space.

 Are there budget-friendly hotels near Andrew Rypien Sports Complex?